-Majors who have completed the requirement should download the Experiential Education Worksheet and return the completed worksheet to Ms. Cindy Licata, faculty assistant to the Director of International Studies.
+Majors who have completed the requirement should download the Experiential Learning Activity report form and return the completed form to Ms. Cindy Licata, faculty assistant to the Director of International Studies.

 Majors may complete this requirement through one of the following ways: